 7. Explore New Opportunities

 When you aren't being held down with tasks that you shouldn't be doing and have fresh energy, you can explore new opportunities in your field.
-Maybe you want to expand into property management, commercial real estate, or improve your current listings with virtual home staging.
+Maybe you want to expand into property management, and commercial real estate, or improve your current listings with virtual home staging.
 Or you might like to learn more about building your investment portfolio.

 Whatever you want to expand on, know you will have more time to delegate your tasks to a reliable real estate virtual assistant.

-8. Find Better Work-Life Balance
+8. Find a Better Work-Life Balance

 When you outsource real estate tasks, you can make more time for what's more important to you—your family.
 By doing this, you find a balance point where you can grow your business and spend more time with your family.